 Why don’t most Jewish people see Jesus?

-A question we often hear is, Why is it difficult for most Jewish people to recognize Jesus as the Messiah?
-Have you ever wondered that?
+We often hear the question, Why is it difficult for most Jewish people to recognize Jesus as the Messiah?
+Have you ever wondered abour that?
 Many Christians assume Jesus’s identity should be obvious to the Jewish people.
 There is compelling evidence, they insist.
-Jesus said the Hebrew Scriptures (Old Testament) testify of Him (John 5:39).
-There’s the witness within the land of Israel where archeology continues to confirm the people, places, and events of the Bible.
-Miracles and fulfilled prophecies live within the Jewish national story.

 Jesus should be obvious, right?
 Yet, He’s not.